 A Pell Grant is available for students that can demonstrate financial need.
 The maximum amount you can be rewarded in the first year is $5,775.
 The nice thing about a Pell Grant is that it’s solely based on financial need, not the total cost of attendance.

 One good way to find new scholarships is by joining a professional organization within your field of study.
-Finding the right organization will take more digging on your part, but it could be a great way to uncover really valuable scholarships.
+Of course, finding the right organization will take more digging on your part, but it could be a great way to uncover valuable scholarships.

 If you don’t currently belong to a professional organization, you can check JobStars to find a list of organizations for different industries.